 - a.
 Where limited or incremental redevelopment is proposed, improvements to the existing development should be considered and consistent with the scope of the application. - b.
-The use of discretion to allow relaxations to The City's land use bylaw regulations or alternative solutions to City standards should be considered to support incremental improvements.
+Relaxations to The City's land use bylaw regulations or alternative solutions to City standards should be considered to support incremental improvements.